telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/pdf-export/all-pages.md

 # Export All Pages

 > **Important**
->
-> This example used to demonstrate how to export the content of all Kendo UI Grid pages in a PDF file, including all data pages as well as any possible scrolled content.
+> * This example used to demonstrate how to export the content of all Kendo UI Grid pages in a PDF file, including all data pages as well as any possible scrolled content.
-> It is now obsoleted built-in functionality.
-Refer to the [PDF Export - Export of All Pages]({% slug exporting_pdf_kendoui_grid_widget %}#export-of-all-pages) section.
+> * It is now an obsoleted built-in functionality.
+Refer to the article on [PDF export of all pages]({% slug exporting_pdf_kendoui_grid_widget %}#export-of-all-pages).

 ## See Also